jacksund/simmate/docs/getting_started/custom_workflows/name_your_new_workflow.md

 # Naming workflows

+!!! warning
-> :warning: Naming is very import!
+    Naming is very import!
 If you skip this step, your workflows will fail and cause errors elsewhere.

 Naming your new workflow is an important step in Simmate.
 Features (such as the website interface) require that workflow names follow a certain format because this let's us do things such as determine where we can find your new workflow in the website interface.
 We follow a set of rules to arrive at workflow names like `relaxation.vasp.mit`.

 First, we need to update the workflow name to match Simmate's naming conventions, which includes:

 1. The type of analysis the workflow is doing
 2. The "calculator" (or program) that the workflow uses to run
 3. A unique name to identify the settings used

 Examples for each part would be:

 1. relaxation, static-energy, dynamics, ...
 2. vasp, abinit, qe, deepmd, ...
 3. jacks-test, matproj, quality00, ...